graevy/graevy.github.io/content/posts/roms.md

 ### Magisk

 You can get Magisk [here](https://github.com/topjohnwu/Magisk/releases).
-It's a neat little program to manage which apps on your phone get root access, or more importantly, which apps can see that *you* have root access.
+It's a neat little platform to manage which apps on your phone get root, or more importantly, which apps can see that *you* have root.
 It has its own [guide](https://topjohnwu.github.io/Magisk/install.html).
 If you don't have boot ramdisk, keeping root becomes very tedious and I personally wouldn't bother.

 If you're going to flash [TWRP](https://twrp.me/Devices/) as a recovery, do it now, and try to sideload[^21] the Magisk `.apk` after renaming it to a `.zip`, to skip this next part.